-Rental property owners who participate in the Rental Repair Program can expect their case to progress according to the following five-step process:
+Rental property owners who participate in the Rental Repair Reimbursement Program can expect their case to progress according to the following five-step process:

 - 1. Preliminary Application Submission, Eligibility and Priority Determination: The applicant will complete the intake process by submitting intake documents for preliminary eligibility determination.
 ORR will review the submitted documentation and make a preliminary eligibility determination. - 2.
-Damage Assessment and Initial Estimated Cost to Repair (ECR): A damage assessment will be scheduled with the rental property owner after eligibility and priority status are confirmed.
-A damage assessment is a meeting in which initial inspections take place at a scheduled time.
-Damage assessments include: - a.
-Damage assessments, - b.
-Estimated Cost to Repair and/or Damage Repair Verification, and - c.
+Damage Repair Verification: A Damage Repair Verification will be scheduled with the rental property owner after eligibility and priority status are confirmed.
+A Damage Repair Verification is a meeting in which inspections take place at a scheduled time.
+These meetings include: - a.
+Damage Repair Verification, and - b.
 Environmental questionnaire - 3.
 Duplication of Benefits Analysis: ORR will verify any sources of assistance received by the applicant through third party verification.
 The verified duplication of benefit will then be incorporated into the applicant's final award calculation. - 4.
-Pathway Notification and Contract Signing: ORR will provide eligible applicants with an award letter informing them that ORR intends on serving them, pending available funds, through repairing or reimbursing completed repair costs to their rental unit/(s).
-After the scope of work has been assigned to the Implementation Contractor, the applicant will review their construction options and sign a security instrument at the Contract Signing Event (CSE).
+Contract Signing: ORR will provide eligible applicants with an award letter informing them that ORR intends on serving them, pending available funds, through reimbursing completed repair costs to their rental unit/(s).
+Applicants will commit to provide affordable rental housing in accordance with HUD guidelines for a period of 20 years. - 5.
+Reimbursement: Distribution of funds.